 If you’re poor and have to work in the family business to earn money for even the most basic of things, this makes you tough and helps you succeed in the real world later in life.

-For example, if your parents send you to a private, expensive school, where everyone is the teacher’s darling, because classes consist of just 10 people, that won’t really help you learn navigate an environment with many people, which you’ll face later at work.
+For example, if your parents send you to a private, expensive school, where everyone is the teacher’s darling because classes consist of just 10 people, that won’t really help you learn to navigate an environment with many people, which you’ll face later at work.